EPATH’s 1st Summer School:

 *Participants from the following countries are entitled for reduced fees: Albania, Armenia, Azerbeijan, Bosnia & Herzegovina, Bulgaria, Georgia, Kazahstan, Kosovo, Montenegro, Romania, Serbia, Turkey, Turkmenistan, Ukraine, and Uzbekistan.

 For students who have no financial funds to pay for accommodation, travel expenses, and/or the summer school fee, EPATH offers 5 scholarschips to those interested.
-To apply for a scholarship, please click here.
+The deadline for application for a scholarship has already ended.

 - Alessandra Fisher (University of Florence, IT)